wazuh/wazuh-documentation/source/user-manual/kibana-app/agents.rst

   :align: center
   :width: 100%

-By clicking on the printer icon button located on the top right corner in the interface, the user can generate a report for the data presented in the current section.
+Each capability subsection has an option for generating a PDF report by clicking on the printer icon button located on the top right corner of the page.
 The reports are stored on the same machine where Kibana is installed, in the ``/usr/share/kibana/optimize/wazuh/downloads/reports`` folder.
 A status message will indicate if the report was generated successfully, or if the process was aborted:

 .. thumbnail:: ../../images/kibana-app/sections/agents/wazuh-kibana-agent-report.png
   :align: center